Students applying for autumn 2021

 How will my application be evaluated without a test score?

 Applicants to Ohio State’s Columbus campus are considered for admission on a competitive basis.
 Our holistic review process looks for evidence that an applicant is prepared for the academic rigor of the Ohio State classroom and is ready to contribute to the Ohio State community.

-No. You will receive full consideration for these programs and scholarships even if you are unable or choose not to submit a test score.
+No. First-year applicants will receive full consideration for these programs and scholarships even if they are unable or choose not to submit a test score.